scala notes

 - Try to challenge

-loop, try to find a way to do the same thing without it. - For expression
+whileloops in your code in the same way you challengesvars.
+If there isn’t a good justification for a particularwhileordo-whileloop, try to find a way to do the same thing without it. - For expression

-expression may make things clearer`persons withFilter (p => !p.isMale) flatMap (p =>
+usingforexpression may make things clearer`persons withFilter (p => !p.isMale) flatMap (p =>

 //clear(p.children map (c => (p.name, c.name) ) )

-- tail-call optimization is limited to situations in which a method or nested function calls itself directly as its last operation.
+breakandcontinue, tail-call.1.
+If the solution is tail recursive, there won’t be any runtime overhead to be paid.(_tail-call optimization_)- tail-call optimization is limited to situations in which a method or nested function calls itself directly as its last operation.

 Function and Closures